brotherhoodMonk/gyan/js.md

 BigInt
 String
 Symbol

+The latest ECMAScript(ES6) standard defines seven data types: Out of which six data types are Primitive(predefined)
+Numbers: 5, 6.5, 7 etc.

+String: “Hello GeeksforGeeks” etc.
+Boolean: Represent a logical entity and can have two values: true or false.
+Null: This type has only one value : null.
+Undefined: A variable that has not been assigned a value is undefined.
+Object: It is the most important data-type and forms the building blocks for modern JavaScript.
+We will learn about these data types in details in further articles.

 Object
  A Symbol is a unique and immutable primitive value and may be used as the key of an Object property (see below).